cimt-unia/xeeg_kit/xeeg_kit/meegkit_vendor/README.md

 5. **The Cleaning Chain:** Executes `ASR.transform` → `star` → `sns` sequentially on the good channels.
 6. **Reconstruction:** Injects the cleaned good-channel data back into the original `Raw` object.
 Finally, it uses MNE's spherical spline interpolation to reconstruct the originally detected bad channels, leveraging the now-pristine spatial topology of the cleaned good channels.

-This sequential, mathematically rigorous approach ensures that high-density EEG data is cleansed of both macroscopic artifacts and microscopic sensor noise while preserving the underlying neural topography.